digitickets/omnipay-optomany-checkout/README.md

 ## What's Included

-This driver allows you to redirect the user to a Verifone Checkout page, after passing in customer details from your own forms and a redirect URL.
+This driver allows you to redirect the user to an Optomany Checkout page, after passing in customer details from your own forms and a redirect URL.
 Once the user has paid they will be redirected back to your redirect page.
-You can then confirm the payment through the driver.
+You can then await the webhook that confirms the payment.

-It also supports refunds of partial and full amounts, and canceling of payment requests.
+It also supports refunds of partial and full amounts, but only one refund can be made against the transaction ID, so if additional refunds are required these will have to be completed using the token via the axept® Gateway.

-It only handles card payments.

 It requires use of 3DSecure v2.

 ## What's Not Included

-This driver does not handle any of the other card management operations, such as subscriptions (repeat payments), anything other than card payments, .
+This driver does not support subscriptions (repeat payments).

-It does not support re-use of customer records at verifone, a new customer is created every time a payment comes in.

 ## Basic Usage